 To use MapReduce on big data stored in HDFS, you must provide the below inputs:

 - Supply map and reduce functions via implementations of appropriate interfaces and/or abstract classes

 Map and Reduce functions must operate with Serializable key and values because they will be moving from/to different nodes.

 For serialization, Hadoop uses the following two interfaces:

-Writableclass that can be used in MapReduce.
-For creating custom class, we have to implement the
+Writable class that can be used in MapReduce.
+To create a custom class, we have to implement the

-WritableComparableis used for keys, which is inherited from the
+WritableComparable is used for keys, which are inherited from the

-After you have above inputs combined in a MapReduce job, you can submit it to JobTracker.
+After you have the above inputs combined in a MapReduce job, you can submit it to JobTracker.